Apinartist/silverstripe-sunny-side-up-general/advertisements/README.md

 3. add

-<% include Advertisements %> to your templates...
+<% include AdvertisementsHolder %> to your templates...

 4. theme CSS and make sure to set a width and a height for the slides!

+5. create your own js code.
+If your project is called "mysite" then the location of the file should be:

+mysite/javascript/AdvertisementsExecutive.js